 Almost exclusively family correspondence, chiefly reflecting the efforts of family members to open or re-open channels of communication with other family members.
 Also included are some letters addressed to William from former members of his company.

 Arrangement: roughly chronological.

 Accounting sheets, tax receipts, and other items relating to William Henry and Araminta Guilford Tripp and other Tripp and Guilford family members.
-Items from the 1860s include a bill of sale for a slave to William Henry Tripp's mother and several accounting sheets relating to Tripp's Company B of the 40th North Carolina Regiment.
+Items from the 1860s include a bill of sale for a person enslaved by and trafficked to William Henry Tripp's mother and several accounting sheets relating to Tripp's Company B of the 40th North Carolina Regiment.